 scope of this tutorial, but suffice it to say that code released publicly

 without a license is useless.
 Django and many Django-compatible apps are

 distributed under the BSD license; however, you’re free to pick your own

 license.
 Just be aware that your licensing choice will affect who is able

 to use your code.

-build and install the app.
-A full explanation of this file is beyond the
+which detail how to build and install the app.
+A full explanation of these

-scope of this tutorial, but the setuptools docs have a good
+files is beyond the scope of this tutorial, but the setuptools

 Only Python modules and packages are included in the package by default.
 To